Endangered species and the international traveller

 |

-Lists the animal and plant species requiring an import permit.
-These species are not listed in the CITES appendices.
+Lists the animal species requiring an import permit.
+These species are not necessarily listed in the CITES appendices.
 These are species that may pose a risk to Canadian ecosystems.

 Lists the CITES species that are recognized as endangered or threatened within Canada.

-A complete list of CITES species listed in the CITES appendices is published on Environment Canada's website.
-In order to do your research, it is advisable to know the scientific name of the species.
+Please go to the Checklist of CITES species to search for CITES species.
+In order to do your research, it is advisable to use the scientific name of the species.

 You must have all necessary permits before you bring a CITES-listed species, or an item with a part/derivative of a CITES-listed species, across an international border.
-The complete list of CITES member countries and contact information can be found on cites.org website.
+The complete list of parties to the convention and their contact information can be found on the List of parties to the Convention webpage.

 Parts and derivatives can be included in items such as clothing, jewellery, musical instruments, herbal medicines, cosmetic creams and food products.